dbc60/blog/content/posts/a-new-hugo-based-blog.md

 math: true
 featuredImage: "/images/banners/hugo-banner.jpg"
 featuredImageDescription: "Hugo logo"
-featuredCopyright: "The Hugo logo is copyright © Steve Francia 2013–2021."
+featuredCopyright: "copyright © Steve Francia 2013–2021."
 ---

 In my [previous post]({{< ref "restart" >}}) I talked a little about why and how I started this blog.
 Here I want to present my experience with [Hugo] and what I like about it.